JamesRodgers17/Monterey-Update-via-MDM---Token-Status/README.md

 In order to update macOS Monterey 12.0.1 or later via an MDM utilizing Apples newly introduced 'InstallLater' MDM Command, a bootstrap token must be escrowed to the MDM Server.

 To determine the Escrow status of a Bootstrap Token I've included 3 Extension Attributes.

-One to determine the Bootstrap Token escrow status, a second to determine the SecureToken holder status & a third if the SecureToken holder is unknown.
-(I did not write these from scratch - credit is not mine)
+*Bootstrap.xml*
+- Determines the escrowed status of the Bootstrap Token

+*Secure Token users.xml*
+- Determines if the Mac has SecureToken enabled Users
+- Displays SecureToken enabled Username(s)
+- These users can escrow the Bootstrap Token

+*Secure Token users w_Unknown.xml*
+- Determines is the SecureToken enabled User is accessible or not
+- Displays "Unknown Secure Token Holders" if
+- Displays SecureToken enabled Username(s) if Known
 _____________________________________________________________________________________________________

 **How to use**